 Zhu Jian Dong Guo Hua Wei Whether at any time during the last 10 years, an application or a petition under any law of any jurisdiction was filed against an entity (not being a partnership) of which he was a director or an equivalent person or a key executive, at the time when he was a director or an equivalent person or a key executive of that entity or at any time within 2 years from the date he ceased to be a director or an equivalent person or a key executive of that entity, for the winding up or dissolution of that entity or, where that entity is the trustee of a business trust, that business trust, on the ground of insolvency?
 No No Whether there is any unsatisfied judgment against him?
-No No , Whether he has ever been convicted of any offence, in Singapore or elsewhere, involving fraud or dishonesty which is punishable with imprisonment, or has been the subject of any criminal proceedings (including any pending criminal proceedings of which he is aware) for such purpose?
+No No Whether he has ever been convicted of any offence, in Singapore or elsewhere, involving fraud or dishonesty which is punishable with imprisonment, or has been the subject of any criminal proceedings (including any pending criminal proceedings of which he is aware) for such purpose?
 No No

-Zhu Jian Dong Guo Hua Wei in in o the function of the p Whether he has ever been onvicted of any offence, in Singapore or elsewhere, involving a breach of any law or regulatory requirement that relates to the securities or autures industry in Singapore or elsewhere, or has been the subject of any criminal proceedings (including any bending criminal proceedings of which he is aware) for such or reach?
-No No the thin the Whether at any time during the last 10 years, judgment as been entered against tim in any civil proceedings in Singapore or elsewhere envolving a breach of any law or regulatory requirement that relates to the securities or uttures industry in Singapore or elsewhere, or a finding if fraud, misrepresentation or dishonesty on his part, or he has been the subject of any civil proceedings including any pending civil proceedings of which he is ware) involving an allegation of fraud, misrepresentation or No No
+Zhu Jian Dong Guo Hua Wei conv in Si invo or re that futur or el the s proc ther he has ever been ricted of any offence, ingapore or elsewhere, living a breach of any law ingulatory requirement relates to the securities or res industry in Singapore sewhere, or has been subject of any criminal eedings (including any ling criminal proceedings hich he is aware) for such ch?
+No No the leads to him in Si involor rethat future or el of fror did or ho of ar (included) ther at any time during ast 10 years, judgment been entered against in any civil proceedings ngapore or elsewhere living a breach of any law gulatory requirement relates to the securities or res industry in Singapore sewhere, or a finding and, misrepresentation ishonesty on his part, the has been the subject by civil proceedings uding any pending civil eedings of which he is the involving an allegation and, misrepresentation or and the proceedings and, misrepresentation or and the proceedings and the proceedings of which he is No No